critical-path/py-subscribers/README.md

 ## Dependencies

-py-subscribers requires Python as well as the pip, click, requests, pylint, pytest, pytest-cov, and responses packages.
+py-subscribers requires Python as well as the pip, click, requests, coveralls, pylint, pytest, pytest-cov, and responses packages.

 ## Installing py-subscribers with test cases and testing dependencies